alexellis/helm3-expressjs-tutorial/README.md

 * Fork the code here: [alexellis/expressjs-k8s](https://github.com/alexellis/expressjs-k8s)

-We already have some static YAML manifests in the repository, but helm allows us to use [Golang's template language](https://golang.org/pkg/text/template/https://golang.org/pkg/text/template/) to replace values at deployment time.
+We already have some static YAML manifests in the repository, but helm allows us to use [Golang's template language](https://golang.org/pkg/text/template/) to replace values at deployment time.

-For me, templating is a core part of the value of helm.
+For me templating is a core part of the value of helm.
 Let's look at why we need it.

 Here's an ingress file that has a hard-coded hostname of the website users will navigate to, in order to see our code.